demjanp/arch14cz_backend/README.md

 PostgreSQL Relational is a special format to preserve maximum compatibility of Deposit, which is a graph database, with relational databases.
 In this format relations are stored using join tables which can cause loading and saving to take longer.

 >Note that when using a PostgreSQL backend, you need to specify a local folder.
-In this folder a backup will be stored each time you save the database if the option `Backend` -> `Backup after every save` is enabled.
+In this folder a backup will be stored each time you save the database if the option `Backend` &rarr; `Backup after every save` is enabled.

 ### Data Entry <a name="data_entry"></a>
-1. Before entering new data, ensure that the Arch14CZ schema is created in the current database via the command `Backend` -> `Create Schema`.
+1. Before entering new data, ensure that the Arch14CZ schema is created in the current database via the command `Backend` &rarr; `Create Schema`.
-2. Open the backend database using the command `Backend` -> `Open`.
+2. Open the backend database using the command `Backend` &rarr; `Open`.
 3. Click on `C14 Form` on the `User Tools` toolbar.
 4. Fill in the form (see the [Import](#import) section for details on different fields) and click `Submit`.